getcontacts/getcontacts/README.md

 The code is organized into two steps:

-1. Computing non-covalent contacts throughout a single fragment of an MD Simulation
+1. Computing non-covalent contacts in a protein throughout every frame of a MD Simulation fragment

    __Input:__